-Coco is a corporate lawyer with 20 years’ experience, creating companies and doing deals.
+Coco is a corporate lawyer with 24 years’ experience, creating companies and doing deals.
 She helps business people around the world identify risk and adopt strategies to manage it, negotiate and close deals, and manage all aspects of their businesses.
 Coco is oddly passionate about writing contracts that clearly map the business deal and reduce exposure to liability.
-She works in a wide range of industries including art, digital media, events, entertainment, advertising, e-commerce, manufacturing, trucking, warehousing, renewable energy, hotel development, consumer products, apparel, restaurants, firearms and retail.
+She works in a wide range of industries including art, digital media, events, entertainment, advertising, healthcare, e-commerce, manufacturing, trucking, warehousing, renewable energy, hotel development, consumer products, apparel, restaurants, firearms and retail.

 Coco founded and leads Profit and Laws, Inc., a business advisory firm that coaches small business owners in starting and running their businesses, as well as big companies marketing to them.
 Profit and Laws, Inc. partners with experts in the fields of finance, economics, law, marketing, insurance, real estate, product development and general business services to empower entrepreneurs at all levels through incisive, empathetic coaching, immersive educational experiences and how-to guides for business.
 As a business advisor, Coco uses creativity, curiosity, sophistication and empathy to help clients reengineer their business strategies, enabling them to focus on what they love to do and to make money from it.

 Coco is frequently called on to speak to entrepreneurs on how to start, run and prosper from business.
 She produces the “Birth to Buyout” bootcamps, a series showing business people the laws and legal obligations they must understand.
 Coco provides Birth to Buyout bootcamps throughout the country, customizing the content to meet the needs and interests of the audience.
 In addition, Coco frequently speaks on the following topics:

 - 10 Reasons Why We Must Create Entrepreneurs